-- Two new restricted areas (R-4805A and R-4816S Low) with floors at the surface would be established and overlie mapped bighorn sheep, mule deer, and pronghorn range (Figures 3.10-44 through 3.10-46). - Reno MOA would be revised from a floor of 13,000 feet MSL to 1,200 feet AGL and overlies mapped bighorn sheep, mule deer, and pronghorn range (Figures 3.10-44 through 3.10-46). - Diamond ATCAA, with an existing floor of 18,000 feet MSL, would be revised to establish the Diamond, Ruby, and Zircon MOAs with floors of 1,200 feet AGL and would overlie mapped mule deer, pronghorn, and elk range (Figures 3.10-45 through 3.10-47). - Duckwater and Smokie ATCAAs, with existing floors of 18,000 feet MSL, would be revised to establish the Duckwater and Smokie MOAs with floors of 200 feet AGL and would overlie mapped bighorn sheep, mule deer, pronghorn, and elk range (Figures 3.10-44 through 3.10-47).
+- Two new restricted areas (R-4805A and R-4816S Low) with floors at the surface would be established and overlie mapped bighorn sheep, mule deer, and pronghorn range (Figure 3.10-45 through Figure 3.10-47). - Reno MOA would be revised from a floor of 13,000 feet MSL to 1,200 feet AGL and overlies mapped bighorn sheep, mule deer, and pronghorn range (Figure 3.10-45 through Figure 3.10-47). - Diamond ATCAA, with an existing floor of 18,000 feet MSL, would be revised to establish the Diamond, Ruby, and Zircon MOAs with floors of 1,200 feet AGL and would overlie mapped mule deer, pronghorn, and elk range (Figure 3.10-46 through Figure 3.10-48). - Duckwater and Smokie ATCAAs, with existing floors of 18,000 feet MSL, would be revised to establish the Duckwater and Smokie MOAs with floors of 200 feet AGL and would overlie mapped bighorn sheep, mule deer, pronghorn, and elk range (Figure 3.10-45 through Figure 3.10-48).

-In addition, Supersonic Operating Areas would be expanded to the east over the proposed Duckwater, Ruby, Zircon, and Diamond MOAs, including establishing Reno MOA as supersonic capable, and would overlie mapped bighorn sheep, mule deer, pronghorn, and elk range (Figures 3.10-44 through 3.10-47).
+In addition, Supersonic Operating Areas would be expanded to the east over the proposed Duckwater, Ruby, Zircon, and Diamond MOAs, including establishing Reno MOA as supersonic capable, and would overlie mapped bighorn sheep, mule deer, pronghorn, and elk range (Figure 3.10-45 through Figure 3.10-48).
 Although populations of ungulates beneath these proposed airspace revisions would now experience aircraft operations at a lower altitude, all of the ungulate populations underlying the FRTC region of influence airspace currently experience aircraft overflights at similar altitudes.
 For example, hundreds of thousands of mapped bighorn sheep, mule deer, pronghorn, and elk range currently experience overflights at altitudes ranging from the surface to 500 feet AGL (Tables 3.10-21 through 3.10-24).
 These existing airspace units have been used for over 20 years, and current ungulate populations underlying the FRTC region of influence are either healthy and stable or increasing (Cox et al., 2017; Nevada Department of Wildlife, 2017a).
-For example, as summarized in Section 3.10.2.4.4 (Special-status Mammals - Ungulates), all bighorn sheep herds underlying R-4804A, R-4812, R-4816S, and Fallon South 2 MOA, which include airspace floors at surface and 100 feet AGL, are at all-time-high population estimates in 2017 (Nevada Department of Wildlife, 2017a).
+For example, as summarized in Section 3.10.2.4.4 (Special-Status Mammals - Ungulates), all bighorn sheep herds underlying R-4804A, R-4812, R-4816S, and Fallon South 2 MOA, which include airspace floors at surface and 100 feet AGL, are at all-time-high population estimates in 2017 (Nevada Department of Wildlife, 2017a).

-Therefore, proposed low-level aircraft operations within the Reno, Duckwater, Ruby, and Diamond MOAs and supersonic operations within the revised Supersonic Operating Areas would not result in significant impacts to ungulate populations for the following reasons:
+Therefore, proposed low-level aircraft operations within the Reno, Duckwater, Ruby, and Diamond MOAs and supersonic operations within the revised Supersonic Operating Areas would not result in significant impacts on ungulate populations for the following reasons: